frapplecat/moonup/README.md

 # CONTENT

-The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome
+The paras on Binoculars and Telescopes were taken from the NASA website section on observing the moon.

 <br>
 <br>